-- Associate Professor: At least four consecutive years at VSU at the rank of assistant professor.
-For example, an Assistant Professor in a tenure-track position who began employment in Fall 2017 could apply for promotion to Associate Professor in Fall 2020.
-If approved, promotion would take effect Fall 2021. - Full Professor: At least five consecutive years at VSU at the rank of associate professor.
-For example, an Associate Professor in a tenure-track position who began employment in Fall 2017 could apply for promotion to Full Professor in Fall 2021.
-If approved, promotion would take effect Fall 2022. - 2.
-The terminal degree requirement is: - a PhD or DBA from an AACSB-accredited institution with at least 18 semester hours of graduate credits in their teaching discipline; - a JD or LLM from an ABA-accredited law school (i.e., for someone primarily teaching business law or legal environment of business); - a terminal degree in the field of medicine from an AMA-accredited medical school (i.e., for someone primarily teaching healthcare administration); - a terminal degree in a business-related field from a disciplineaccredited program with at least 18 semester hours of graduate credits in their teaching discipline (e.g., healthcare administration or supply chain management).
+- 1. The terminal degree requirement is: - a PhD or DBA from an AACSB-accredited institution with at least 18 semester hours of graduate credits in their teaching discipline; - a JD or LLM from an ABA-accredited law school (i.e., for someone primarily teaching business law or legal environment of business); - a terminal degree in the field of medicine from an AMA-accredited medical school (i.e., for someone primarily teaching healthcare administration); - a terminal degree in a business-related field from a disciplineaccredited program with at least 18 semester hours of graduate credits in their teaching discipline (e.g., healthcare administration or supply chain management).

-3. The teaching and student success requirements are evaluated by the committee based on a candidate's performance using information from the AFEs, AFARAPs and other submitted documents as noted above.
+2. The teaching and student success requirements are evaluated by the committee based on a candidate's performance using information from the AFEs, AFARAPs and other submitted documents as noted above.
+A rating of exceeds expectations or above is required for promotion.
+This is consistent with the minimum promotion criteria of excellent teaching and effectiveness in instruction established by USG (BOR 8.3.6.1)

-4. The intellectual contribution requirement varies by rank; however, regardless of rank a faculty member with an initial SA-qualified faculty status must be SA-qualified at the time of application, and a faculty member with an initial PA-qualified faculty status must be SA- or PA-qualified at the time of application.
+3. The continuous growth and professional, and academic achievement requirements varies by rank; however, regardless of rank a faculty member with an initial SA-qualified faculty status must be SA-qualified at the time of application, and a faculty member with an initial PA-qualified faculty status must be SA- or PA-qualified at the time of application.
 The requirement for promotion to each rank is as follows:

-- a) Assistant Professor: - At least three intellectual contributions - At least two of these must be articles in QJs (see definition of QJ in Section II.B.5) - Both articles must be related to a field of business and/or pedagogy - Both articles must have a VSU affiliation - b) Associate Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - c) Full Professor: - At least twelve intellectual contributions - At least seven of these must be articles in QJs (see definition of QJ in Section II.B.5) - All seven articles must be related to a field of business and/or pedagogy - At least five of these seven articles must have a VSU affiliation
+- a) Assistant Professor: - At least three intellectual contributions

+- At least two of these must be articles in QJs (see definition of QJ in Section II.B.5) - Both articles must be related to a field of business and/or pedagogy - Both articles must have a VSU affiliation - b) Associate Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - c) Full Professor: - At least twelve intellectual contributions - At least seven of these must be articles in QJs (see definition of QJ in Section II.B.5) - All seven articles must be related to a field of business and/or pedagogy - At least five of these seven articles must have a VSU affiliation

-5. The service requirement is evaluated by the voting constituency of the candidate's service to the university, college, department, region, and profession.
+4. The noteworthy service requirement is evaluated by the voting constituency of the candidate's service to the university, college, department, region, and profession.